Wye Valley Railway: Authorisation

 In 1865 definite proposals were put forward to build a railway from Monmouth to Chepstow.
 At Monmouth it was to make a junction with the Coleford, Monmouth, Usk and Pontypool Railway 21 chain east of the eastern end of its Wye River Bridge near Monmouth.

 The route was to follow the River Wye but the watercourse was extremely sinuous, and for much of its course it was hemmed in by steep hills.
 The 1865 projected route was submitted to Parliament in the 1866 session; the line was to be called the Wye Valley Railway.
 Extremely optimistic forecasts were circulated by the promoters, including the assertion that the line would form part of an artery to the North of England from Bristol, when the Severn Tunnel was opened.
 Tourism was becoming an important factor, and the natural beauty of the Wye Valley was expected to encourage revenue from that source.

 The South Wales Railway had been constructed on the broad gauge, and it was assumed at first that the line from Monmouth would join it at Chepstow, and also be constructed on that gauge.
 The Coleford, Monmouth, Usk and Pontypool Railway was built on the narrow gauge (as standard gauge was then known), but interchange with that line was not considered important.
 Nevertheless, national government had taken an interest in the gauge of new and existing railways, and a Gauge Commission had been appointed to recommend policy.
 This recommended that no new lines should be built on the broad gauge, except for certain designated extensions to the existing broad gauge network.
-This resulted in the Railway Regulation (Gauge) Act 1846, which mandated that recommendation.
+This resulted in the Railway Regulation (Gauge) Act 1846 (9 & 10 Vict. c.
+57), which mandated that recommendation.
 The intended gauge of the Wye Valley Railway was changed to narrow gauge, no doubt recognising the reality that the South Wales Railway itself would eventually be converted.

-The Wye Valley Railway was authorised by Act of Parliament on 10 August 1866.
+The Wye Valley Railway was authorised by the Wye Valley Railway Act 1866 (29 & 30 Vict. c. ccclvii) on 10 August 1866.
 Share capital was to be £230,000.
 It was to run from a junction with the CMU&PR at Wyesham, near Monmouth, to Wye Valley Junction, near Chepstow.